Yoga Sequence for Strength

 5. Clear Space: Ensure room to move freely.

-This dynamic power yoga sequence targets your core, legs, and upper body — making it a muscle-building yoga routine you can stick with.
+This dynamic power flow targets your core, legs, and upper body — making it a muscle-building yoga routine you can stick with.
 Move with your breath — inhale to prepare, exhale into effort.
 Ready to power up?

 Pose Duration Primary Muscles Beginner Modification